 How does copyright affect my responsibilities as a teaching assistant?

 Copyright can affect your ability to share educational resources with students.
 For example, while copyright law allows you to provide short excerpts of materials to students for educational purposes, it would prevent you from scanning an entire book and posting that on Isaak/Sakai.
-So anytime you intend to share copyright materials with students, whether that’s showing an online video in class or posting an article on Isaak/Sakai, you need to consider whether the use is covered by the Copyright Act, a Library licence, the Access Copyright licence or some sort of permission from the copyright owner.
+So anytime you intend to share copyright materials with students, whether that’s showing an online video in class or posting an article on Isaak/Sakai, you need to consider whether the use is covered by the Copyright Act, a Library licence, or through some sort of permission from the copyright owner.